AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/attribution.md

 * **Total metric**: The total number of conversions that occurred over the reporting time window, and are attributed to the dimension you selected.
 * **Attribution Comparison Bar**: Visually compares the attributed conversions across each of the dimension items from your selected dimension.
 Each bar color represents a distinct attribution model.
 * **Attribution Comparison Table**: Shows the same data as the bar chart, represented as a table.
-Selecting different columns or rows in this table filters the bar chart as well as several of the other visualizations in the panel.
-This table acts similar to any other Freeform table in Workspace - allowing you to add components such as metrics, filters, or breakdowns.
+Selecting different columns or rows in this table segments the bar chart as well as several of the other visualizations in the panel.
+This table acts similar to any other Freeform table in Workspace - allowing you to add components such as metrics, segments, or breakdowns.
 * **Overlap Diagram**: A Venn visualization showing the top three dimension items and how often they participate jointly in a conversion.
 For example, the size of the bubble overlap indicates how often conversions occurred when a person was exposed to both dimension items.
 Selecting other rows in the adjacent Freeform table updates the visualization to reflect your selection.
 * **Performance Detail**: A scatter visualization to compare up to three attribution models visually.
 * **Trended Performance**: Shows the trend of attributed conversions for the top dimension item.
 Selecting other rows in the adjacent Freeform table updates the visualization to reflect your selection.